Absence Documentation Procedures

 - send an email to the campus office (email addresses available at right)

-Teachers cannot accept absence notes or messages through communications apps such as Dojo.
+Teachers cannot accept absence notes or messages through communications apps.

-If a student exceeds 5 days of excused absences, the district will send a letter to the parent or guardian.
+If a student exceeds 5 days of unexcused absences, the district will send a letter to the parent or guardian.

 State law requires school districts to send letters for every third absence.
 For example, letters will be sent for absence #3, absence #6, absence #9, etc.

 This is part of the district's truancy prevention plan to make sure students are attending school and remaining academically successful.

 Documentation After Absence

 A student absent for any portion of the day should follow the procedures below to provide documentation of the absence.